 |The Process to Process Communication||It provides a process to process communication using port numbers.||It provides the Process to process communication using port numbers and IP addresses.|

 |Transmission Speed||The transmission speed of the packet is low.||The transmission speed of the packet is high.|

 |Services||The Process to process communication, stream delivery service, reliable service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgment number, system number, sequence number, and byte number.||The Process to process communication, Encapsulation, decapsulation, multiplexing, and demultiplexing.|

 |Window Mechanism||In TCP, the window mechanism Is there.||In UDP, there is no window mechanism.|

 This has been a guide to TCP vs UDP.
-Here we discuss the overview of TCP vs UDP and saw the head to head comparison along with key differences.
+Here we discuss the overview of TCP vs UDP and see the head-to-head comparison and key differences.
 You can also go through our other suggested articles to learn more –